-

 5 marketing budget examples from companies

-If you’re looking for some marketing budget inspo from other companies, here’s a summary of marketing budget examples from five different companies:
+If you’re looking for some marketing budget inspiration from other companies, look no further.
+Below, we’ll take a brief look at some marketing budget examples from five different companies:

 Company | Marketing budget percentage of revenue | Period |